Ambitious nuclear and rooftop solar expansion to avoid landscape-impacting wind and alpine solar units

 Challenges

-The energy law limits our imports to 5 TWh.
-This will be exceeded in 2020 - 2046.
+The energy law sets a non-binding 5 TWh import target, which will be exceeded in 2033 - 2046.

 Landscape preservation